-The Board has considered the relationships of each of the directors to the Company and determined that four of the six current members of the Board qualify as an independent director.
+The Board has considered the relationships of each of the directors to the Company and determined that four of the five current members of the Board qualify as an independent director.
 The Board reviews independence in light of the requirements of the Governance Guidelines and NI 58-101.
 None of the independent directors has a material relationship with the Company which could impact their ability to make independent decisions.

 Stephen Dunmead, John Kiernan, Joseph Tuso and Julia Aspillaga are independent.
-Martin Kostuik is not independent as he is the Chief Executive Officer of the Company, and Lazaros Nikeas is not independent as Yorktown Partners LLC is an affiliated entity of the Company under NI 52-110.
+Lazaros Nikeas is not independent as Yorktown Partners LLC is an affiliated entity of the Company under NI 52-110.